freuk/dhrun/README.md

 `dhrun`
 =======

-This is a Dhall/YAML configurable job executor meant to be used for pass/fail CI tests.
+This is a Dhall/YAML configurable concurrent job executor meant to be used for pass/fail CI tests.
 It starts a list of processes, monitors the standard streams for patterns that should be expected or avoided, kills the processes when those criteria are met and exits accordingly.

 ### Use